+smiling, showing me her dimples, her slanted eyes crinkling at the corners.
 "This isn't easy," she said, finally.
 Suneep, who'd been politely pretending not to listen in, nodded involuntarily.
 Dan, too.
 "I know that," I said.
 The flush burned hotter.

-"But that's the point-what Debra does isn't easy either.
+"Put that's the point, what Debre does in 't easy."
+"But that's the point - what Debra does isn't easy either.
 It's risky, dangerous.
-It made her and her ad-hoc better-it made them sharper."
+It made her and her adhoc better - it made them sharper."
 Sharper than us, that's for sure.
 "They can make decisions like this fast, and execute them just as quickly.
 We need to be able to do that, too."
 Was I really advocating being more like Debra?
-The words'd just popped out, but I saw that I'd been right-we'd have to beat Debra at her own game, out-evolve her ad-hocs.
+The words'd just popped out, but I saw that I'd been out-evolve her ad-hocs.

-"I understand what you're saying," Lil said.
-I could tell she was upset-she'd reverted to castmemberspeak.
+them."
+148 "I understand what you're saying," Lil said.
+I could tell she was upset - she'd reverted to castmemberspeak.
 "It's a very good idea.
-I think that we stand a good chance of making it happen if we approach the group and put it to them, after doing the research, building the plans, laying out the critical path, and privately soliciting feedback from some of them."

-I felt like I was swimming in molasses.
+I think that we stand a good chance of making it happen if we approach the group and put it to them, after doing the research, building the plans, laying out the critical path, and privately soliciting feedback from some of I felt like I was swimming in molasses.
 At the rate that the Liberty Square ad-hoc moved, we'd be holding formal requirements reviews while Debra's people tore down the Mansion around us.
-So I tried a different tactic.

-"Suneep, you've been involved in some rehabs, right?"
+So I tried a different tactic. right?"
+Suneep nodded slowly, with a cautious expression, a nonpolitical animal being drawn into a political discussion.
+"Okay, so tell me, if we came to you with this "Suneep, you've been involved in some rehabs, schedule - one that didn't have any review, just take the idea and run with it - and then pull it off, how long would it take you to execute it?" plan and asked you to pull together a production Lil smiled primly.
+She'd dealt with Imagineering before.